akutayural/Flask-Interview/README.md

 - I have successfully commit my project from VSCode with a main branch as I'm the only worker of the project and version control have been made and everthing is up-to-date

 - I strongly suggest you to download the project in your local computer and run it on localhost:5000 .
-GitHub Pages doesn't work properly sometimes.
+The project hosted on GitHub Pages however It doesn't work properly sometimes.

 # How To Improve The Project More and More?
 - Session Control can be added.